Shekharrajak/shekharrajak.github.io/_posts/2016-7-18-Coding-Period-week-8.md

 PR [#11188](https://github.com/sympy/sympy/pull/11188)

-* After some changes the PR is ready for review.
+* After some changes, the PR is ready for review.

 --------------------------------------------------------------------------------